Writing a Successful Cover Letter

 The life insurance company will examine several factors based on its medical underwriting guidelines.
 Consider including any information that will help the underwriter form a better understanding of the following factors:

-- Current health and physical condition: When the insured is elderly, it is especially important to describe any social activities in addition to general health status.
+- The insured’s current health and physical condition: When the insured is elderly, it’s especially important to describe social activity in addition to health.

-- Personal habits: Underwriting classification is often impacted by past or present personal habits such as tobacco, drug, or alcohol use.
-If an insured has a habit that may impact their underwriting classification, you will want to provide detailed information including frequency of use.
+- Personal habits: Underwriting classification is often impacted by personal habits such as tobacco, drug, or alcohol use.
+Where an insured has a habit that will impact his/her underwriting classification, you will want to provide detailed information including frequency of use.

 How DBS Can Help